 HHS's analysis is precisely the type of agency interpretation that can assist this Court in construing the 340B statute.
 As the Supreme Court explained in Loper Bright Enters. v.
 Raimondo, 603 U.S. 369, 394 (2024), "courts may-as they have from the start-seek aid from the interpretations of those responsible for implementing particular statutes."
 Here, that responsibility is HHS's.
 What's more, this particular HHS interpretation was "issued contemporaneously with the statute at issue" and has "remained consistent over time."
 Id.
 It is therefore "especially useful in determining the statute's meaning."
 Id.
-And last but not least, the 340B statute "empowers" HHS "to prescribe rules to 'fill up the details'" of the 340B statute's oversight scheme.
+And last but not least, the 340B statute "empowers" HHS "to prescribe rules to 'fill up the details" of the 340B statute's oversight scheme.
 Id. at 395 (quoting Wayman v.
 Southard, 10 Wheat.
 1, 43 (1825)).
-Thus, as this Court "exercise[s] independent judgment in determining the meaning of statutory provisions," id. at 394, HRSA's well-established position that drug companies cannot condition or withhold 340B discounts on the handover of drug acquisition or purchase data should be given "great weight," id. at 388 (internal quotation marks omitted), and "due respect," id. at 403; see id. at 430 (Gorsuch, J., concurring) ("[T]his Court has also long extended 'great respect' to the 'contemporaneous' and consistent and especially its statements regarding "drug acquisition" and "purchase" information), but unlike the policies at issue in Novartis, the burden and administrative cost of these rebate policies are much more than "minimal."
-Novartis, 102 F.4th at 463; see infra at Section I.C.
+Thus, as this Court "exercise[s] independent judgment in determining the meaning of statutory provisions," id. at 394, HRSA's well-established position that drug companies cannot condition or withhold 340B discounts on the handover of drug acquisition or purchase data should be given "great weight," id. at 388 (internal quotation marks omitted), and "due respect," id. at 403; see id. at 430 (Gorsuch, J., concurring) ("[T]his Court has also long extended 'great respect' to the 'contemporaneous' and consistent views of the coordinate branches about the meaning of a statute's term." (quoting Edwards' Lessee v.
+Darby, 12 Wheat.
+206, 210 (1827)).9

 Another especially powerful clue about the meaning of "standard information" is that the purchase data demanded under the rebate policies was not required in 1994 when HRSA issued its guidance, nor have drug companies required it until the summer of 2024.
 Amici recognize that this Court previously considered the role that past practice plays in evaluating manufacturer conditions.
 Novartis Pharms.
 Corp. v.
-Espinosa, No. 21-cv-1479, 2021 WL 5161783, at 7 (Nov.
+Espinosa, No. 21-cv-1479, 2021 WL 5161783, at \7 (Nov.
 5, 2021).
-Amici agree that the 340B statute may allow some conditions beyond those "previously imposed," id., but we respectfully submit that consistent practice for nearly three decades-including at the time when HRSA's guidance was initially provided-should at least count for something in evaluating what is deemed "standard."
+Amici agree that the 340B statute may allow some conditions beyond those "previously imposed," id., but we respectfully submit that consistent practice for nearly three decades -including at the time when HRSA's guidance was initially provided-should at least count for something in evaluating what is deemed "standard."